 That’s worth pointing out, because Revolut has deposits greater than that of the Lithuania’s GDP, so in the highly unlikely even that the bank was to have a problem it’s unlikely Lithuania could afford to reimburse its customers.

-Instead it seems Revolut is relying on European Deposit Insurance Scheme” (EDIS) but this scheme still hasn't been signed off by the powers that be in the EU.
-That being said, UK rules mean Revolut must ring-fence customer deposits here in the UK.
+Instead it seems Revolut is relying on European Deposit Insurance Scheme” (EDIS) but this scheme still hasn’t been signed off by the powers that be in the EU.
+That being said, in the UK, Revolut is an e-money provider.
+UK rules mean e-money providers must ring-fence customer deposits here in the UK.
 In this case deposits are held with Lloyds.

 It’s not a reason to avoid Revolut, but certainly something to keep an eye-on especially if leaving substantial deposits in the account for any length of time.